-- Place the bread pieces on a sheet pan and toast them in the oven until golden brown on both sides.
+- Cube or tear your bread into bite-sized pieces and spread it onto a sheet pan.
+Toast in the oven until lightly golden brown on both sides.
 Remove from the oven and set aside.

 - Heat a large sauté pan over medium heat.
-Add in the ghee, leeks and garlic and sauté for 3 minutes.
+Add in the butter, leeks and garlic and sauté for 3 minutes.
 Then add in the celery and cook for 5 minutes.

 - Turn the heat up to medium-high and add in the sage, 1 cup of the broth and kale.
 Bring to a simmer and cook for 3 minutes.
-Then add in the parsley, salt and pepper and stir, and set aside.
+Then add in the kale, parsley, salt and pepper and stir.
+And then set aside.

-- In a large bowl whisk the egg with the remaining broth and then add in the bread.
-With your hands toss the bread to coat well.
+- In a large bowl whisk the egg with the remaining broth.
+Then add in the toasted bread pieces, and with your hands toss to coat well.

 - Add the kale mixture to the bowl and mix to combine the stuffing ingredients altogether.

-- Pour the stuffing into a 8x11 baking pan and bake uncovered for 20 to 25 minutes, or until crispy and golden brown on the top.
+- Pour the stuffing into a baking pan (approximately 8 x 10) and bake uncovered for 20 to 25 minutes, or until crispy and golden brown on the top.

 I use gluten-free bread in this recipe, but feel free to use whatever kind of bread you prefer.